 - Mitigate oil and gas industry activities.

-Example of data collected from past Subsistence Harvest Surveys:
+Examples of data collected from past Subsistence Harvest Surveys are listed below,

 Caribou Harvest Survey Data from Anaktuvuk Pass, 1994-2006